 Avoid plants with double or muli-petalled flowers as they are harder for the bees to access and may not have as much pollen as other varieties.
 Here’s a list of some of the best plants to have in your garden this spring and summer:

-Hypericum, Lavender, Potentilla, Cornus, Halimum, Euphorbia, Cistus, Scabious, Erysimum and Ceanothus, Sedum and Sunflowers to name just a few.
+Hypericum, Lavender, Hebes, Potentilla, Helleborus, Iberis, Cornus, Euphorbia, Cistus, Scabious, Skimmia, Erysimum and Ceanothus, Sedum, Viburnum and Sunflowers to name just a few.

 Creating a wild flower garden in an empty patch of ground, border or even in a container is also a great way to encourage bees into your garden.
 Look out for wildflower seed packets in store.